vidosrd1/example-turbo-native-rails-backend/README.md

 ## Authentication

-The Turbo Native client requires both cookie- and token-based authentication.
-Cookies are used for web views and tokens are used for authenticated HTTP requests.

-### Signing in

-To ensure the client can persist these tokens a new endpoint is required.
-POSTing to `/api/v1/auth` with the user's email and password signs them in, sets the cookie header (`Set-Cookie`), and returns the authentication token.
-These are both then persisted to the device in the iOS template.

-Token authentication is handled via `has_secure_token` on the `User` model.
+The Hotwire Native client uses cookie authentication just like the browser.

 ### Signing out

-Like signing in, signing out also requires a special workflow so the iOS client can remove the persisted tokens.

 Sending a DELETE request to `/api/v1/auth` signs the user out (resets the cookies) and deletes the associated notification token.

 HTML links to sign out are "trapped" via a Stimulus controller to ensure the request is sent from the app.
-See `TurboNative-SignOutController` on how this click is hijacked and a JavaScript message is sent to the iOS app to kick off the flow.
+See `bridge--sign-out-controller` on how this click is hijacked and a JavaScript message is sent to the iOS app to kick off the flow.

 ## Push notifications